 Rotten data can’t give you an accurate view of your customers.
 In fact, it can have a negative impact on your entire business.
 Bear in mind, this decay is not the result of customers purposely withholding their information.
 Rather, most studies show that the majority of customers are more than willing to share their data for a more personalized, efficient experience.
 So, keep reading to find out how to keep your data as fresh as possible.

 1. Engage your audience frequently

-Frequent communication with your members or subscribers is crucial for keeping them engaged.
-Recurring (but not repetitive) communications will maximize your chances of reaching your audience.
+Frequent communication with your members or subscribers is crucial to keep them engaged.
+Recurring, but not repetitive communications will maximize your chances of reaching your audience.
 When your communications are meaningful and frequent, your customers are more likely to engage on a deeper level.
 The more engaged they are, the less likely they are to drop off the map.

 2. Personalize your communications

 Customers crave personalization and 74% of marketers say targeted personalization increases customer engagement.
 Gather the data from your continuous and relevant communications and use it to better personalize future marketing efforts to increase open and click rates.